rnelson0/puppetconf/2016/one/03_tricks_and_tools.md

 * PE Classifier - You can expect some changes as you move forward.
 Review the [Preconfigured Node Groups documentation](https://docs.puppet.com/pe/latest/console_classes_groups_preconfigured_groups.html) yourself, engage support if you run into issues.

 * Bundled Ruby - If you run an older distro (*cough* EL6 *cough*) and want to get away from Ruby 1.8.7, it is possible to use the PE or AIO Ruby.
 You can use it in a pinch, but I highly recommend you use rbenv/rvm instead, or update to something with a newer Ruby on the system (EL7 at least has Ruby 2.0!).
 [PUP-6106](https://tickets.puppetlabs.com/browse/PUP-6106)
+ * Don't do either of these on your master.
+Ever!

 * [`pe_puppetserver_gem`](https://forge.puppet.com/puppetlabs/pe_puppetserver_gem) is out, [`puppetserver_gem`](https://forge.puppet.com/puppetlabs/puppetserver_gem) is in.